mietek/halcyon-website/pages/reference/index.md

 ### `download_original`
 > Arguments:  _`src_file_name original_url dst_dir`_

-If an S3 bucket is available, download the specified original file from the bucket.
-If unsuccessful, or if the bucket is not available, download the file from the original location.
+If remote storage is available, download the specified original file.
+If unsuccessful, or if remote storage is not available, download the file from the original location.

 Does not overwrite existing files.
 Creates the destination directory if needed.
 Returns `1` on failure.